 Oklahoma City Personal Injury Lawyers

-Every community’s first priority should be to keep its people safe.
+OKC’s first priority should be to keep its people safe.
 Treat others the way you want to be treated is one of the first things we learn as children, but our laws echo this: we must use reasonable care to keep others from the harm that we may cause.

-The most common example personal injury attorneys see is that all drivers must safely follow the rules of the road.
+The most common example Oklahoma personal injury attorneys see is that all drivers must safely follow the rules of the road.
 Our Oklahoma state statutes at Title 47, Chapter 11, are even titled Rules of the Road.
 Under the law, drivers must use reasonable care while driving to prevent harm to others.
 As drivers, we expect other drivers to follow the law.
 A basic traffic intersection, for example, does not work when drivers refuse to follow the safety rules.

 This community standard not only applies to people, but to businesses as well.
 Trucking companies, drug, and product manufacturers must follow basic safety rules to keep us all from harm.
 Like the basic traffic intersection, the system only works, when the safety rules are enforced and the companies are held accountable.
 When companies receive a free pass from violating the safety rules, there is nothing to prevent them from doing it again.
 Conduct rewarded is often conduct repeated.
 In OKC and the surrounding areas, we want to help protect you from businesses whose actions do you harm.

-Getting Compensation After a Personal Injury Accident
+Getting Compensation After an OKC Personal Injury Accident

 When a company or person chooses to break the safety rules, communities have an obligation to enforce those rules.
 Enforcement can occur by someone receiving a ticket or citation, and by taking legal action.
 This enforces accountability, and makes our communities safer.
 This accountability is ultimately decided by the local citizens of our community.
 Juries enforce the rules, and choose which rules to enforce.